 Swelling in your cheeks.
 This is caused by irritation or damage to your salivary glands (the glands that make your saliva) from the radioactive iodine.
 This can happen as early as the morning after your treatment.
 The swelling may continue for a year after your treatment.
 Call your doctor if you have:

 - Bad-smelling saliva

-- Dry mouth, which is caused by irritation or damage to your salivary glands.
-This is rare with smaller doses of radioactive iodine.
-Dry mouth can occur right after treatment or it can occur for several months to a year after treatment.
-Drink plenty of liquids, as instructed.
-Sucking on sour hard candy after your treatment can help.
+- Dry mouth.
+This is also caused by irritation or damage to your salivary glands.
+Dry mouth may happen if you’re taking a higher dose of radioactive iodine.
+Dry mouth can happen right after treatment, or it may happen for several months to a year after treatment.
+To help with this, drink plenty of liquids, as instructed by your doctor.

 - Changes in taste caused by irritation of your taste buds.
-You may notice that food tastes salty or metallic after your treatment.
+Food might taste salty or like metal after your treatment.
 This is temporary and usually goes away within 8 weeks after your treatment.
-Try foods with different flavors to ensure you are getting the nutrition you need.
+Try foods with different flavors to make sure you get the nutrition you need.

 Follow-up Care After Your Treatment

-About 1 week after your treatment, you will return to Nuclear Medicine.
-You will have a scan to see where the radioactive iodine was taken up in your body.
-You will get an appointment card before you go home.
-Call 212-639-6652 if you have any questions about the scan.
+Less than 1 week after your treatment, you’ll have a follow-up appointment with Nuclear Medicine.
+There, you’ll have a scan to see where the radioactive iodine was taken up in your body.
+You’ll get an appointment card before you go home.

-- May order other scans based on your healthcare needs
+- Order other scans based on your healthcare needs.

-- May order blood tests to see if the dose of your thyroid medication needs to be changed
+- Order blood tests to see if the dose of your thyroid medication needs to be changed.

 American Thyroid Association